India, Israel, UAE, US have huge potential for cooperation: Envoy | english.lokmat.com

 The envoy, while speaking to ANI, also remarked upon the future collaboration between India and Israel and said, "I think that the added potential is mainly innovation because Israel is the world leader in innovation and India has a strong innovation along with the strong industrial sector."Meanwhile, the envoy also gave insights on Israel Prime Minister Naftali Bennett's expected visit to India.

-"Hopefully it's not in the beginning of the year [but] maybe in the middle of the [next] year," Gilo said.
+"Hopefully it's not in the beginning of the year [but] maybe in the middle of the [next] year," Gilon said.

 "It's another important benchmark in our wonderful and growing relations," he added.Earlier, at the COP26 climate summit in Glasgow, Israel Prime Minister Bennett had called PM Modi "the most popular man in Israel".